raspberrypilearning/people-in-space-indicator/README.md

 ![People in Space Indicator](cover.png)

-Use the Python requests module to access the *People in Space API* and create an indicator to show the number of people currently in space.
+Use the Python `requests` module to access the *People in Space API*, and create an indicator to show the number of people currently in space.

 ## Requirements